“Who am I to judge?”

-Pope Francis’ comment is one influential moment in a story of wider acceptance of LGBT people throughout society in the last five years.
+Pope Francis’ comment is one influential moment in a story of wider acceptance of LGBTQ people throughout society in the last five years.
 Sixty-three percent of all Americans think homosexuality should be accepted by society, and 70 percent of Catholics agree.
 Two years after Pope Francis’ remark, the United States Supreme Court guaranteed the right to civil marriage for same-sex couples throughout the entire United States.
-So while society at large has continued to rapidly accept LGBT people, how has the leadership of the Catholic Church responded?
+So while society at large has continued to rapidly accept LGBTQ people, how has the leadership of the Catholic Church responded?

 A change in tone

 The compassion of Pope Francis mimics the pastoral tone that has infused his entire papacy, creating an environment that is more open to conversation.
-He uses the word gay and has offered messages of support and welcome to LGBT people.
+He uses the word gay and has offered messages of support and welcome to LGBTQ people.
 He met with a gay former student on his visit to the United States in 2015.
 He has called on Christians to apologize to gay people for offenses committed throughout history.

-“Pope Francis isn’t creating a revolution, but what he’s doing is creating the space in which the Spirit can speak and be heard,” explains Father Bryan Massingale, professor of theological and social ethics at Fordham University and an outspoken voice for welcoming LGBT people, particularly the transgender community.
+“Pope Francis isn’t creating a revolution, but what he’s doing is creating the space in which the Spirit can speak and be heard,” explains Father Bryan Massingale, professor of theological and social ethics at Fordham University and an outspoken voice for welcoming LGBTQ people, particularly the transgender community.
 “While there hasn’t been any official change in church doctrine, under the papacy of Pope Francis there is a greater freedom to address issues of sexual ethics and sexual morality more openly than there has been under the previous papacies.”

 Pope Francis has also appointed bishops that share his emphasis on pastoral care to prominent roles, including Cardinal Joseph Tobin, Archbishop of Newark.
-In May 2017 Tobin held a welcoming Mass for LGBT Catholics at the Cathedral Basilica of the Sacred Heart in Newark.
+In May 2017 Tobin held a welcoming Mass for LGBTQ Catholics at the Cathedral Basilica of the Sacred Heart in Newark.
 (Tobin did not celebrate the Mass and left before the service for a prior commitment.)
-Cardinal Blase Cupich, appointed Archbishop of Chicago by Pope Francis in November 2014, recently called for listening sessions with LGBT Catholics to foster dialogue and limit feelings of alienation.
+Cardinal Blase Cupich, appointed Archbishop of Chicago by Pope Francis in November 2014, recently called for listening sessions with LGBTQ Catholics to foster dialogue and limit feelings of alienation.

-Jesuit Father James Martin is among the most vocal advocates in church leadership for compassionate dialogue between LGBT Catholics and the church.
+Jesuit Father James Martin is among the most vocal advocates in church leadership for compassionate dialogue between LGBTQ Catholics and the church.
 In 2017 he published Building a Bridge (HarperOne) to spark conversation between the two sides.
 He believes Francis’ appointments demonstrate remarkable change on the part of the church over the past five years. “[The welcoming Mass] wouldn’t have happened five years ago simply because Cardinal Tobin wasn’t in Newark,” Martin says.
-“Cardinal Cupich wants to have listening sessions with LGBT Catholics.
+“Cardinal Cupich wants to have listening sessions with LGBTQ Catholics.
 That wouldn’t have happened because he wasn’t the archbishop of Chicago five years ago.”

-Although the words and actions of certain bishops have been a welcome change for many LGBT Catholics, church hierarchy is not united on LGBT issues.
-“While the influence of the bishops has helped create safe spaces and the ability for dialogue where there wasn’t 5 to 10 years ago, the institutional church does not seem to be on pace with what’s happening in society,” says Arthur Fitzmaurice, a lay Catholic living in Atlanta who gives talks and workshops on LGBT ministry.
+Although the words and actions of certain bishops have been a welcome change for many LGBTQ Catholics, church hierarchy is not united on LGBTQ issues.
+“While the influence of the bishops has helped create safe spaces and the ability for dialogue where there wasn’t 5 to 10 years ago, the institutional church does not seem to be on pace with what’s happening in society,” says Arthur Fitzmaurice, a lay Catholic living in Atlanta who gives talks and workshops on LGBTQ ministry.
 “Pope Francis has made a lot of comments about being pastoral first, but there are priests and bishops who are not being pastoral to people in their parishes and dioceses.”

 Contrasted with the actions of welcome from Archbishops Tobin or Cupich, other bishops and priests strike a markedly different tone.
 There are new directives that funerals could be denied to LGBT people as well as the Eucharist.
 One bishop held an exorcism in response to the legalization of same-sex civil marriages in 2013.

 Massingale sees two ways to look at this inconsistency within the church.
-The first offers a more positive view and looks at the experiences of other Christian groups that have taken a more accepting stance toward LGBT people, such as the Episcopal, Presbyterian, Methodist, and Lutheran churches.
+The first offers a more positive view and looks at the experiences of other Christian groups that have taken a more accepting stance toward LGBTQ people, such as the Episcopal, Presbyterian, Methodist, and Lutheran churches.
 “They all went through a messy period marked by a divergence of opinion and open disagreement on approach,” he says.
 “We can’t expect the Catholic experience to be any different.
 The differences we see among official leaders are part of a normal process of coming to a different place.”

 He also recognizes that the discord can be disconcerting for people in the pews.
 “We’re used to living with the idea that church leaders all act the same way or use the same voice,” Massingale says.
 “I think this is a call for us as Catholics to accept the reality that we live in a church that’s in the midst of hesitant but real change and development.
 How do we help our people to understand that this isn’t something that’s entirely new in church history?”

 These messages from the pulpit do have a real influence on people in the pews.
-Javier and Martha Plascencia became active in LGBT ministry after their son came out to them as gay and opened their home to support groups for parents and families in the Los Angeles area.
+Javier and Martha Plascencia became active in LGBTQ ministry after their son came out to them as gay and opened their home to support groups for parents and families in the Los Angeles area.
 Especially for the Latino community, they explain, the words coming from priests and bishops hold real authority.
 “We’ve seen parents crying saying, ‘I had a priest telling me that my son was going to hell,’ ” Martha says.
 “People were very thankful that we were speaking about loving and embracing their children.”